Events

 4. In the list of events, click More Actions for the event that you want to update and select Open Event.

-5. Select the version that you want to change the state of then click Change State.
+5. Select the version that you want to change the state of, then click Manage Lifecycle.

 How you add event versions from Designer to an environment depends on the event type.
 To add a Solace event version to an environment, you add an application that publishes the event.
-For more information, see: Adding an Application to an Environment.
+For more information, see: Adding Applications to Environments.
 You can add a Kafka event version in the same way or by adding it directly to an environment.
 If you add a Kafka event directly, you associate a version of the event with a model event broker in a Kafka modeled event mesh.
+You must be an Administrator or Event Portal Manager to add Kafka events to a modeled event mesh.

 When you import a Kafka event into Event Portal using Runtime Event Manager, you select the environment, modeled event mesh, and event broker.
 You can add the imported event to additional environments from Designer.